MicrosoftDocs/semantic-kernel-docs/semantic-kernel/create-chains/connectors.md

 ## What's the MS Graph Connector Kit?

-The MS Graph Connector Kit lets you fluidly connect with useful data that's only available **to you** when securely logged-in.
+The [Microsoft Graph Connector Kit](https://github.com/microsoft/semantic-kernel/tree/main/dotnet/src/Skills/Skills.MsGraph) lets you fluidly connect with useful data that's only available to you when securely logged-in.
 We currently support your ability to:

 * Add an event to your calendar
 * Send an email for you